akiyamalab/ghostz-gpu/README.md

 Installation
 ------------

-- Download the archive of GHOSTZ-GPU from this repository.
+1. Download the archive of GHOSTZ-GPU from this repository.
-- Extract the archive and cd into the extracted directory.
+2. Extract the archive and cd into the extracted directory.
-- Run make command.
+3. Run make command.
-- Copy 'ghostz-gpu' binary file to any directory you like.
+4. Copy 'ghostz-gpu' binary file to any directory you like.

+Commands:

     $ tar xvzf ghostz-gpu.tar.gz
     $ cd ghostz-gpu
     $ make BOOST_PATH=Boost CUDA_TOOLKIT_PATH=CUDA
     $ cp ghostz-gpu /AS/YOU/LIKE/

 Boost and CUDA are directories where they are installed, respectively.

 Usage